 “You want an effortless color that makes it look like the sun kissed your hair,” Hazan says.
 Exhibit A: the honey-golden color her client Beyoncé has been rocking lately.

-When it comes to blondes, Ramirez says the trend right now it have really “punched-up highlights” around the face—he calls them almost “kid-like” or “baby-blonde.”
+When it comes to blondes, Ramirez says the trend right now is to have really “punched-up highlights” around the face—he calls them almost “kid-like” or “baby-blonde.”

 “Blondes are best when they have contrast and dimension, then it doesn’t look like boxed color,” Hazan says.
 “Keep it looking expensive and chic—golden blondes, baby-blonde highlights, and sun-kissed blonde are all colors that work well together.”